apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

 ---

-Using browser tools for developers is crucial for understanding structure of a particular page, but it's a manual task.
-Now let's start building our first automation, a Python program which downloads HTML code of the product listing.
+Using browser tools for developers is crucial for understanding the structure of a particular page, but it's a manual task.
+Let's start building our first automation, a Python program which downloads HTML code of the product listing.

 ## Starting a Python project